eucylin/NuGet_to_Unity/readme.md

-A script that download NuGet package and exported dll which Unity can directly use.
+A simple script that download NuGet package and exported dll which Unity can directly use.

 # Prerequisites